@thingts/path - v2.0.4

 Class AbsolutePath

 Represents an absolute filesystem path (i.e. a path starting at the root, i.e. has a leading separator), and provides methods for path resolution, manipulation and queries.
+AbsolutePath instances are normalized and immutable.

-AbsolutePath has the same functionality as RelativePath but with additional methods that are only valid for absolute paths: resolve, relativeTo, and descendsFrom.
+AbsolutePath has the same functionality as RelativePath but with additional methods that are only valid for absolute paths: resolve(), relativeTo(), and descendsFrom().

 Note that AbsolutePath provides pure path manipulation, it does not access the filesystem in any way.
 (If you want to work with the filesystem, you can use the @thingts/fs-path library which extends AbsolutePath with filestem operations.)